-There is No Such Thing as Normal, and That's a Very Good Thing.
+There is No Such Thing as Normal

 In 2018, I published a memoir called Little Panic: Dispatches from an Anxious Life about growing up in Greenwich Village in the 1970s and ’80s with an undiagnosed panic disorder, and how recognizing something was wrong with me without knowing its name until I was 25 years old, shaped the course of my life.